 - A. At the discretion of the District, the District may use general permits to control SIU discharges to the POTW if the following conditions are met.
 All facilities to be covered by a general permit must: - 1.
 Involve the same or substantially similar types of operations; - 2.
 Discharge the same types of wastes; - 3.
-Require the same effluent limitations;

-- 4. Require the same or similar monitoring; and - 5.
+Require the same effluent limitations; - 4.
+Require the same or similar monitoring; and - 5.
 In the opinion of the District, are more appropriately controlled under a general permit than under individual control mechanisms. - B. To be covered by the general permit, the SIU must file a written request for coverage that identifies its contact information, production processes, the types of wastes generated, the location(s) for monitoring all wastes covered by the general permit, any requests for a monitoring waiver for a pollutant neither present nor expected to be present in the discharge, and any other information the POTW deems appropriate.
 A monitoring waiver for a pollutant neither present nor expected to be present in the discharge is not effective in the general permit until after the District has provided written notice to the SIU that such a waiver request has been granted. - C. The District must retain a copy of the general permit documentation to support the POTW's determination that a specific SIU meets the criteria in Section 10.4.6A (1) to (5) (40 CFR 403.8(f) (1) (iii) (A) (1) through (5)) and applicable State regulations, and a copy of the SIU's written request for coverage for 3 years after the expiration of the general control mechanism. - D. The District may not control an SIU through a general permit where the facility is subject to production-based Categorical Pretreatment Standards or Categorical Pretreatment Standards expressed as mass of pollutant discharged per day or for IUs whose limits are based on the combined waste stream formula (Section 10.2.2C (40CFR403.6(e)) or net/gross calculations (Section 10.2.2 D (40 CFR 403.15)).

-10.4.7 Application Signatories and Certifications
+SECTION 10.4.7 APPLICATION SIGNATORIES AND CERTIFICATIONS

-- A. All wastewater discharge permit applications and IU reports must be signed by an authorized representative of the IU as defined in Section 10.1.4.C and contain the certification statement in Section 10.6.14 A. - B. If the designation of an authorized representative is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, or overall responsibility for environmental matters for the company, a new authorization satisfying the requirements of this section must be submitted to the District prior to or together with any reports to be signed by an authorized representative. - C. A facility determined to be a Non-Significant Categorical Industrial User by the District pursuant to Section 10.1.4 JJ(3) (see 40CFR403.3(v)(2)) must annually submit the signed certification statement in Section 10.6.14.B.
+- A. All wastewater discharge permit applications and IU reports must be signed by an authorized representative of the IU as defined in Section 10.1.4.C and contain the certification statement in Section 10.6.14 A. - B. If the designation of an authorized representative is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, or overall responsibility for environmental matters for the company, a new authorization satisfying the requirements of this section must be submitted to the District prior to or together with any reports to be signed by an authorized representative.

-SECTION 10.5 WASTEWATER DISCHARGE PERMIT ISSUANCE
+SECTION 10.5.1 WASTEWATER DISCHARGE PERMIT DURATION